AakashRavindran/Automating-Stock-Market-Data-Pipeline-with-Apache-Airflow-MinIO-Spark-and-Postgres/README.md

 Overview
 ========

-Welcome to Astronomer!
-This project was generated after you ran 'astro dev init' using the Astronomer CLI.
-This readme describes the contents of the project, as well as how to run Apache Airflow on your local machine.
+This project retrieves stock prices from the Yahoo Finance website using an API, processes and stores this data, and finally loads it into a data warehouse for analytics and visualization.
+Additionally, a notification is sent to Slack whenever a task is successfully completed

+This project is inspired by a course I took on Udemy, taught by Marc Lamberti.
+The project helped me understand how to manage and automate data pipelines using industry-standard tools.

 Project Contents
 ================

-Your Astro project contains the following files and folders:
+The astro project contains the following files and folders:

 - dags: This folder contains the Python files for your Airflow DAGs.
 By default, this directory includes one example DAG:
     - `example_astronauts`: This DAG shows a simple ETL pipeline example that queries the list of astronauts currently in space from the Open Notify API and prints a statement for each astronaut.
 The DAG uses the TaskFlow API to define tasks in Python, and dynamic task mapping to dynamically print a statement for each astronaut.
 For more on how this DAG works, see our [Getting started tutorial](https://www.astronomer.io/docs/learn/get-started-with-airflow).